origo-map/origo-documentation/content/layers.md

 `name` | the unique name of the layer used internally.
 White spaces and special characters should be avoided.
 `title` | title for the layer visible to the user.
 `abstract` | short description of the layer.
 Adds a show info button to the layer in legend.
 Optional.
 `type` | type of source for the layer.
-For GeoJSON source the type is GEOJSON.
+For TopoJSON source the type is TopoJSON.
 `source` | url to the layer.
 `style` | the name of the referenced [style](#style-basics) to be used for the layer.
 `group` | group the layer belong to.
 If group is not provided it will not be included in legend.
 Optional.